Sharing Kindergarten

 MLK JR. Reader

 Then, I also made a new MLK Jr. Day reader.
 What a fun and interactive way to learn about MLK Jr. Lesson in Kindergarten.
 This is a duel book.
 One is a standard reader.
-The other is identical, but it has QR CODES with audio files so you little ones can listen to the book being read.
+The other is identical, but it has QR CODES with audio files so your little ones can listen to the book being read.

 This pack is a win-win.
 If you don’t use technology, you can still use this pack.
-If you WANT to use technology but you are scared, you can try with having an automatic back up.
+If you WANT to use technology but you are scared, you can try having an automatic backup.
 And if you know how awesome QR codes are and love them like me, then you will be excited to get your hands on this pack too.
 There is even a test code on the cover for you to try before you buy.
 Grab your MLK Jr. Book here.

 MLK Jr. Printables

 Next, we created this printable resource for teachers to use to talk specifically about MLK Jr. Lesson in Kindergarten and his impact on this country.
-You an grab charts, pocket chart activities, and printable.
+You can grab charts, pocket chart activities, and printable.

 Check out more here.